Educational Requirements

 - Minimum Qualification: Candidates must have passed the 10th or 12th grade from a recognized board or institution.
 The specific requirement can vary depending on the recruiting organization (e.g., SSC, State Police).

-- Age Limit: Generally, the age limit is between 18 to 23 years, but relaxations are provided for candidates belonging to reserved categories as per government rules.
+- Age Limit: The age limit typically ranges from 18 to 23 years, but this can vary based on the specific recruitment and category (with relaxations for reserved categories as per government rules).

 - Nationality: Candidates must be citizens of India.